podoodoo/sg-melo/README.md

 How I approached creating this project was first going through some React examples of simple ecommerce sites for inspiration and to minimize reinventing the wheel.
 Along the way, I made a list of the tech stacks I could utilize.
 React & Nodejs was suggested to me from a earlier discussion so I went along with that.
 Vite, TailwindCSS, and Zustand were used because I wanted a truly minimal viable product.
 Considered were Redux and Context API for state management, MUI and ChakraUI for styling.
 For testing, I tried using Jest but configuring babel for Vite gave me headaches so I used Vitest.
 ChatGPT helped too.

 For file structure, I usually like to put component files that are used in multiple pages in the component folder.
 The other files can all be in the src folder, but I like to compartmentalize it in case of future developments.
-I try to implement good React architecture patterns to the best of my abilities and create reusable code and separate logic and renders.
+I try to implement good React architecture patterns to create reusable code that separate logic and views.

 ### Inspo: